 Back to TopOne way to support PBP is to post (reviews, messages) about what you like about PBP and how the episodes are helping you.
 You may post your comments on the Practical Backpacking™ Forums and in podcast directories such as iTunes.

-If you wish, you may take a moment to send a PayPal donation to help defray the cost that is incurred in the production and distribution of the Practical Backpacking™ Podcast.
+If you wish, you may take a moment to send a small, subscription payment to help defray the cost that is incurred in the production and distribution of the Practical Backpacking™ Podcast.

 Back to TopIf you have a suggestion for a future PBP episode, please login (requires free registration) to the Practical Backpacking™ Forums and send a PM (Private Message) to Reality.